Republics in the Commonwealth of Nations: Commonwealth membership

 Within the Commonwealth, there is no differentiation in status between republics, Commonwealth realms and the members with their own monarchs (Brunei, Eswatini, Lesotho, Malaysia, and Tonga).

-Membership of the Commonwealth is by common assent of the existing members, and this principle applies equally to territories gaining independence from the UK and to outside territories requesting membership.
+Membership of the Commonwealth is by common assent of the existing members, and this principle applies equally to territories gaining independence from the UK and to other territories requesting membership.
 Until 2007, Commonwealth members that changed their internal constitutional structure to that of a republic had to re-apply for membership.
 Widespread objection to the racial policies in South Africa resulted in that country deciding not to pursue a re-application for Commonwealth membership when it became a republic in 1961.
 South Africa was subsequently readmitted as a member of the Commonwealth after democratic elections in 1994.
-Fiji and the Maldives also did not apply for continued membership after becoming republics (Fiji was likely to be suspended in any case, since a coup had overthrown the democratically elected government), and thus their membership lapsed too.
+Fiji and the Maldives also did not apply for continued membership after becoming republics (Fiji was likely to be suspended in any case, since a coup had overthrown the democratically elected government), and thus their memberships also lapsed.

 Current republics in the Commonwealth

-In some countries that became republics some time after independence, including Malta, Mauritius, and Trinidad and Tobago, the new office of president was a ceremonial post, usually held by the last governor-general, each respective country being a parliamentary republic.
-In others, such as The Gambia, Ghana, and Malawi, the presidency was an executive post, usually first held by the last prime minister, with each respective country being a presidential republic.
-In the latter cases, not only was the monarchy abolished, but so was the entire Westminster system of parliamentary government.
+In some countries that became republics some time after independence, including Malta, Mauritius, and Trinidad and Tobago, the new office of president was a ceremonial post, usually held initially by the last governor-general to provide some continuity during the transition of these nations to become parliamentary republics.
+In others, such as The Gambia, Ghana, and Malawi, the newly formed presidency was an executive office—powerful in its own right—and thus was first held by the outgoing prime minister.
+Each of these countries became a type of presidential republic, with abolition of both the monarchy's role as head of state and also the entire Westminster system of parliamentary government.
+South Africa and Botswana are unique amongst Commonwealth member nations in that, although their presidencies are executive posts, the particular officeholders are nevertheless elected by and accountable to parliament (thus retaining some elements of a system with parliamentary supremacy).